cpcerrato/dukascopy-downloader/docs/core-api.md

 # DukascopyDownloader.Core API Reference (overview)

 This document summarizes the public (and primary internal) surface of the core library so you can consume it programmatically.
-Namespaces: `DukascopyDownloader.Download`, `DukascopyDownloader.Generation`, `DukascopyDownloader.Logging`.
+Namespaces: `DukascopyDownloader.Download`, `DukascopyDownloader.Generation`, `DukascopyDownloader.Core.Logging`.

 > Note: the library is currently internal by default and exposed to tests/CLI via `InternalsVisibleTo`.
 If you package it as a NuGet, mark the APIs you want to expose as `public`.